How to Choose the Right MRI Wheelchair for Your Facility

 August 27, 2025

 Selecting the right MRI wheelchair for your facility is crucial for ensuring patient comfort, safety, and operational efficiency in MRI environments.
-Unlike standard wheelchairs, MRI safe wheelchairs are designed with non-magnetic materials to prevent interference with MRI machines, reducing risks to both patients and equipment.
+Unlike standard wheelchairs, MR Safe wheelchairs are designed with non-magnetic materials to prevent interference with MRI machines, reducing risks to both patients and equipment.
 Whether you're outfitting an emergency room, intensive care unit, or outpatient clinic, understanding the unique requirements of your clinical setting can help you make the best choice.

 What Is an MRI Wheelchair?